Photo credit (above): @safromabove on Instagram

 Time: 1.5 hour loop

-There is no better place to experience the sheer beauty of Spring than these Gardens which overlook the Piccadilly Valley.
+There is no better place to experience the sheer beauty of Adelaide than these gardens that overlook the Piccadilly Valley.
 An outstanding picnic location if you can set aside the afternoon, with hidden rotundas, seating and a lakeside view.
-In parts the garden is quaint and romantic, while in others the sweeping views are truly grand.
+In parts, the garden is quaint and romantic, while in others the sweeping views are truly grand.

 Kaiki Walk, Granite Island